 Subscription Fee

 A subscription fee is the fee one pays to regularly access a product or service.
-In the world of eCommerce, sellers often utilize online marketplaces to advertise and sell their products.
+In eCommerce, sellers often utilize online marketplaces to advertise and sell their products.
 In such cases, they are liable to pay a subscription fee.

 What is Subscription Fee on Online Marketplaces?